Tori Richard: Appearances

-Company Environmental Conservation Efforts
+Company environmental conservation efforts

 In 2008, the company installed a $1.1-million, 154-kilowatt photovoltaic (PV) solar power system at its corporate headquarters and warehouses in Honolulu, becoming one of the world's first solar-powered manufacturers and retailers.
 The system meets 94 percent of the company's electricity needs in its Honolulu headquarters.
 In 2011, the company installed an additional 105 kW system on an adjacent property, effectively offsetting 100% of its carbon footprint.